Bad Bunny Performs Surprise Concert on Top of a Moving Truck in New York - E! Online

 "Respect and thanks to those people who have sacrificed their lives in this city," he said, per Billboard.
 "With a lot of faith in God, I sense that good things are coming.
 I know we are going through very difficult times.
 I have made thousands of mistakes, but my only mission is to try to be a better person every day."

-Bad Bunny sang a number of his top hits throughout the concert, including "BYE ME FUI," "Callaíta," "Yo Perreo Sola" and more.
+Bad Bunny sang a number of his top hits throughout the concert, including "Bendiciones," "La Romana" "Te Boté" and "Yo Perreo Sola."
 He was also virtually joined by a few celebrity guests, including Sech, Mora and J Balvin.

 While the artist had to dodge everything from traffic lights to tree branches during the concert, it seemed like the whole experience was worth it.